FidelityInternational/diego-capacity-monitor/README.md

     - report.Message = "The number of cells needs to exceed the watermark amount!"
     - report.Healthy = false
     - status = http.StatusExpectationFailed
-- A third or more of the cells are under 2G memory free
-    - report.Message = "At least a third of the cells are low on memory!"
-    - report.Healthy = false
-    - status = http.StatusExpectationFailed
 - There is less memory free than the watermark amount
     - report.Message = "FATAL - There is not enough space to do an upgrade, add cells or reduce watermark!"
     - report.Healthy = false